GregorKovalcik/caffe/README.md

 Python support is disabled by default, but can be enabled via `.\windows\CommonSettings.props` as well.
 3rd party dependencies required by Caffe are automatically resolved via NuGet.

+This version additionaly removes OpenCV 2.4.10 from NuGet packages.
+You have to install your own version of OpenCV binaries and set the path to the installation directory in `.\windows\CommonSettings.props`.
+This was done to have the latest OpenCV version 3.1.

 ### CUDA
 Download `CUDA Toolkit 7.5` [from nVidia website](https://developer.nvidia.com/cuda-toolkit).
 If you don't have CUDA installed, you can experiment with CPU_ONLY build.